Biodiversity News: May 2021

 The Biodiversity Working Group was set up in late 2020, pulling together their action plan and have made a good start on increasing biodiversity in the town.

 The mowing contract in St Andrews Gardens has been varied to leave certain areas to grow wild to enhance habitats for wildlife and insects in the area.
-More information on this variation will be available after the first mow in late March.
+You will see an update on this in our latest news section.
+There is now an information board visible in the gardens which will show residents what to look out for in the area.

 The Climate Emergency Working Group, which was set up in 2020, have been working hard even through the pandemic on achieving their actions to reduce climate change.